 Siglap & Katong

 Where to get a potent cuppa Joe in Siglap?
 We point in the direction of these quaint coffee connoisseurs, huddled within a charming store filled with whimsical details like Danish pottery and nutcracker dolls.
 And once you’re done getting googly-eyed at the décor, order anything from hazelnut and butterscotch latte, to espresso and cortado – they’ll have it.
 Oh, and did we mention they’ve got white truffle buttermilk waffles?
 Sold.

 Craftsmen Specialty Coffee, #01-01 Siglap V, 2 First Street, Singapore 458278, p.
 9658 0769.
 Open Sun-Thu 8am-9pm, Fri-Sat 8am-10.30pm.

 Dutch Colony Coffee Co.

-This coffee house serves a mean cuppa (duh!) and divine brunch selections.
+This coffee house serves a mean cup of coffee and divine brunch selections.
 Together with a great ambience and interior design (look, glass ceiling roofs!), this is our go to spot for a date with our books.

 Dutch Colony Coffee Co., 113 Frankel Ave, Singapore 458230, p.
 6448 5852.